osmandapp/docs/content/osmand/plugins/parking.md

 **Location** is revealed by the [Parking widget](/osmand/widgets/info-widgets#-parking-widget).
 Whenever the app is closed, and re-opened again, the Parking widget will help you find the Parking point on the map.
 It is enough to tap the widget, and the map will show the Parking point.

+Also, the widget shows the distance from your current location, or the center of the screen to the Parking point.

 ![Parking widget iOS](/assets/images/plugins/parking/parking_widget_ios.png)

 **Start Time** is always visible in the details of the Parking point.
 To see the details, tap the Parking point, and the opened {% data variables.ios-values.parking_marker %} context menu will show you when Parking started.